uwsampa/sampa-public/research/concurrencyexceptions.md

 layout: default
 title: Concurrency Exceptions
 ---
-See [Support for Explicit Runtime Concurrency Errors](Support for Explicit Runtime Concurrency Errors "wikilink").

 We argue that concurrency errors should be fail-stop.
 We want to put concurrency errors in the same category as segmentation fault and division-by-zero.
 This would make non-determinism in multithreaded